Minimal Learning Machine for Multi-Label Learning: Background

 As depicted in \cite{karkkainen2019extreme,hamalainen2020minimal}, the MLM technique can be linked to random NN techniques, which for the MLC problems were addressed in \cite{chauhan2022randomized}.
-There, functional link networks and broad learning systems were used as the NN architectures with two variants each.
-Final results after training were computed using a trained threshold function, similarly to \cite{elisseeff2001kernel}.
-Comparison with 12 benchmark datasets was performed against three other random basis techniques using five evaluation metrics (Hamming loss, one error, coverage, ranking loss, and average precision).
-Good quality and especially high computational efficiency were concluded from the experiments.
+There, functional link networks and broad learning systems were used as NN architectures with two variants each.
+The final results after training were computed using a trained threshold function, similar to \cite{elisseeff2001kernel}.
+Comparison was made with 12 benchmark datasets against three other random basis techniques using five evaluation metrics (Hamming loss, one error, coverage, ranking loss, and average precision).
+The experiments demonstrated high-quality results and improved computational efficiency.

-Many new methods and approaches have been suggested for the MLC during recent years.
-One popular area, similarly to ML in general (see \cite{linja2022feature}), has been to use and develop further feature selection (FS) methods, both as filter \cite{lee2013feature,qian2021ranking}, wrapper \cite{he2019joint}, or hybrid/embedded form \cite{sun2021feature}.
+Many new methods and approaches for the MLC have been suggested in recent years.
+One popular area, similar to ML in general (see \cite{linja2022feature}), has been to use and develop additional feature selection (FS) methods, such as filter \cite{lee2013feature,qian2021ranking}, wrapper \cite{he2019joint}, or hybrid/embedded form \cite{sun2021feature}.
 One can also select both features and instances, for example, based on their dependency in the latent topic space \cite{ma2022topic,ma2022multilabel}.
-General reviews on FS for the MLC, as provided in \cite{spolaor2016systematic,kashef2018multilabel,pereira2018categorizing}, were summarized in \cite[Section 2.6]{linja2022feature}.
-In conclusion, $i)$ most of the FS methods were of filter type; $ii)$ FS methods for the MLC problems could be categorized according to four perspectives: label, search strategy, interaction with the learning algorithm, and data format; and $iii)$ there exists a direct relation between filter, wrapper, and embedded FS methods with the single and internal/external BR techniques for the MLC problems.
-For instance, label-specific FS techniques were suggested in \cite{weng2020non,yu2022multi}.
-FS using iterative search strategies for the MLC problems, like evolutionary \cite{bayati2022mssl} or multi-objective optimization \cite{dong2020many,hashemi2021efficient} approaches, have also been proposed.
-The use of rough sets for feature ranking and selection was suggested in \cite{qian2021label}.
+General reviews of FS for the MLC, as provided in \cite{spolaor2016systematic,kashef2018multilabel,pereira2018categorizing}, were summarized in \cite[Section 2.6]{linja2022feature}.
+In conclusion, $i)$ most of the FS methods were of filter type; $ii)$ FS methods for the MLC problems could be categorized according to four perspectives: label, search strategy, interaction with the learning algorithm and data format; and $iii)$ there exists a direct relation between filter, wrapper and embedded FS methods with the single and internal/external BR techniques for the MLC problems.
+For example, label-specific FS techniques were suggested in \cite{weng2020non,yu2022multi}.
+FS using iterative search strategies for MLC problems, such as evolutionary \cite{bayati2022mssl} or multi-objective optimization \cite{dong2020many,hashemi2021efficient} approaches, have also been proposed.
+The use of rough sets for the ranking and selection of features was suggested in \cite{qian2021label}.